P

 Cas Pratiques

-By L'Art du PromptingPublished on February 23, 202610 min read
+By L'Art du PromptingPublished on February 25, 202610 min read

 Why use AI for your professional emails?

-Of course, you should always proofread and personalize the result.
+Of course, you should always review and personalize the result.
 AI produces an excellent first draft — it's up to you to add the final touch.
 To go further, discover our prompt templates for all your needs.

 The 4-step method for a perfect email with AI